-A family medical history is a record of health information about a person and his or her close relatives.
+A family health history is a record of health information about a person and his or her close relatives.
 A complete record includes information from three generations of relatives, including children, brothers and sisters, parents, aunts and uncles, nieces and nephews, grandparents, and cousins.

-Knowing one’s family medical history allows a person to take steps to reduce his or her risk.
+Knowing one’s family health history allows a person to take steps to reduce his or her risk.
 For people at an increased risk of certain cancers, healthcare professionals may recommend more frequent screening (such as mammography or colonoscopy) starting at an earlier age.
-Healthcare providers may also encourage regular checkups or testing for people with a medical condition that runs in their family.
+Healthcare providers may also encourage regular checkups or testing for people with a condition that runs in their family.
 Additionally, lifestyle changes such as adopting a healthier diet, getting regular exercise, and quitting smoking help many people lower their chances of developing heart disease and other common illnesses.

 The easiest way to get information about family health history is to talk to relatives about their health.
 Have they had any health problems, and when did they occur?
 A family gathering could be a good time to discuss these issues.
 Additionally, obtaining medical records and other documents (such as obituaries and death certificates) can help complete a family health history.
 It is important to keep this information up-to-date and to share it with a healthcare professional regularly.